rchauderlot/rpi-config/README.md

 I've also uploaded the [lircd.conf](lircd/lircd.conf) file for my Samsung TV remote just in case I'll need to use another Raspberry Pi distribution that has not it included.

+To install a custom configuration in the OSMC distribution you could install it by running the following commands and selecting as it were a native remote as descrived avobe.
+<pre><code>sudo cp rpi-config/lircd/lircd.conf /etc/lirc/custom-samsung-lircd.conf
+sudo cp /etc/lirc/samsung-lircd.png /etc/lirc/custom-samsung-lircd.png</code></pre>

 ###5.
 Install the MPEG-2 and VC-1 license codes

 We just need to add two lines to the *config.txt* file in the SD filesystem root directory.